sgarciac/fuego/README.md

 ### Building it locally

-If you are comfortable building go programs, you can build fuego yourself [go](https://golang.org/dl/):
+If you are comfortable building programs, you can build fuego yourself using [go](https://golang.org/dl/):

 ```sh
 git clone https://github.com/sgarciac/fuego.git